grafana/alloy/docs/sources/tasks/configure/configure-windows.md

 To configure {{< param "PRODUCT_NAME" >}} on Windows, perform the following steps:

-1. Edit the default configuration file at `C:\Program Files\Grafana Alloy\config.river`.
+1. Edit the default configuration file at `C:\Program Files\Grafana Alloy\config.alloy`.

 1. Restart the {{< param "PRODUCT_NAME" >}} service: